-Destination BC's 2020/21-2022/23 Corporate Strategy, related Global Marketing and Destination Development Strategies, and the Super, Natural British Columbia[®] brand all align with Destination BC's legislated purpose, as articulated in the Destination BC Corp.
+Destination BC's Scaling up for Success 2023-2025 Corporate Strategy, related Global Marketing and Destination Management strategies, and the Super, Natural British Columbia[®] brand all align with Destination BC's legislated purpose, as articulated in the Destination BC Corp.
 Act.
 Destination BC's annual Mandate Letter identifies the Government and Minister's specific priorities for the Corporation each year.

 Destination BC has a long-standing contractual relationship with BC's Regional Destination Management Organizations ("RDMO").
 Although each RDMO delivers services on behalf of Destination BC, each is an independent organization with its own Board of Directors and governance.
-Destination BC enters into agreements with each RDMO to support the achievement of Destination BC's key strategic priorities and increase the net benefits of tourism for all British Columbians and create long-term competitiveness for BC 's tourism industry.
+Destination BC enters into agreements with each RDMO to support the achievement of Destination BC's key strategic priorities and increase the net benefits of tourism for all peoples living in British Columbia and create long-term competitiveness for BC 's tourism industry.
 "Net benefits" simultaneously considers social, cultural, environmental, and economic benefits, and costs.